DaintyJet/VCHAT_SEH/README.md

 ```

 This has the following structures and functions:
 * `#include <windows.h>`: This includes the references and structures for the Windows API.
 * `extern DWORD_PTR __security_cookie;  /* /GS security cookie */`: External reference to the function used to interact with security cookies (Stack).
 * `extern PVOID __safe_se_handler_table[];`: External reference to a table containing addresses (void*) to valid SEH Exception handlers.
 * `extern BYTE  __safe_se_handler_count;`: External reference to a variable containing the number of entries in the SafeSEH table.
 * `typedef struct {...} IMAGE_LOAD_CONFIG_DIRECTORY32_2`: Defines the IMAGE_LOAD_CONFIG_DIRECTORY32_2 structure.
 This appears to be a subset of the [IMAGE_LOAD_CONFIG_DIRECTORY32](https://learn.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-image_load_config_directory32) structure.
 * `const IMAGE_LOAD_CONFIG_DIRECTORY32_2 _load_config_used`: Initializes the previously defined structure.

 ## Compiling with SafeSEH
 As this is a compiler option enabled on a per-process basis, there is no system-level option.
 We enabled this using a *compiler flag* in the command line directly or enabling this in the *project properties* in Visual Studio.
 You can **only** use SafeSEH with programs compiled for the x86 32-bit architecture.
 By default, when a program is compiled, if all *code segments* are compatible with SafeSEH, then a table of valid exception handlers will be emitted by the compiler [16].
 If any one code segment does not support SafeSEH, then unless the `/SAFESEH` flag is specified, the safe exception table will not be emitted [16].

 > [!NOTE]
 > According to Microsoft [16], the most common reason for a code segment to not support SafeSEH is the code in the object files being compiled with a different version of the Visual Studio C/C++ Compiler.

 When we specify the `/SAFESEH` flag with the linker, then the linker will produce an image that contains a table of the image's exception handlers.
 If the linker cannot produce this table then the build process will fail [16].
 If we use the `/SAFESEH:NO` flag then the resulting image will not contain the table of valid exception handlers regardless of whether the code segments support SafeSEH or not [16].
 The [MASM](https://learn.microsoft.com/en-us/cpp/assembler/masm/masm-for-x64-ml64-exe?view=msvc-170) assembler uses the `.SAFESEH` modifier to register a function as a valid exception handler [17].

 1. Open a Visual Studio project like the [SEHOP-Standalone](./SRC/SEHOP-Standalone/SEHOP-Standalone.sln) project.
-2. Open the *Properties* windows of the Visual Studio project
+2. Open the *Properties* windows of the Visual Studio project.

     <img src="Images/SAF1.png">

-3. Open `Linker` -> `Advanced` and modify the *Image Has Safe Exception Handlers* option
+3. Open `Linker` -> `Advanced` and modify the *Image Has Safe Exception Handlers* option.

     <img src="Images/SAF2.png">

-4. Re-build the project
+4. Re-build the project.

 > [!NOTE]
 > You can use the [*msvc*](https://learn.microsoft.com/en-us/cpp/build/reference/compiling-a-c-cpp-program?view=msvc-170) compiler through the command line tool `cl` and the linker with `link`.
 Using the `/SAFESEH` flag with the linker, we can generate an executable with the SafeSEH table.

 ## Examine SafeSeh
 Using the `dumpbin` command line tool, we can examine the *Safe Exception Handler* table of an image that has been created with the `/SAFESEH` compiler flag.

 1. Open the *Developer Powershell for VS 2022*.